-Like many other areas of your practice, your medical billing is likely a matter of routine.
-If your staff members know how to do their jobs well, your billing department may run like a well-oiled machine.
+Like many other areas of your practice, policy-driven tasks like medical billing are likely a matter of routine.
+If your staff members know how to do their jobs well, your practice probably appears to run like a well-oiled machine.
 But is that machine operating at optimal efficiency?

-To assess the effectiveness of your medical billing process and practice management, it’s important to put your policies down on paper and review and update them periodically.
-In our experience, small practices often don’t do this, relying instead on legacy staff to educate newcomers on how their software works, what their steps are, and who is responsible for certain billing-related tasks.
+To assess the effectiveness of your medical processes and physician practice management, it’s important to put your policies down on paper so you can review and update them periodically.
+In our experience, small practices often don’t do this, relying instead on legacy staff and institutional memory to educate newcomers on how their software works, what their steps are, and who is responsible for certain process-related tasks (such as billing).

-If your your practice operates this way and the entire end-to-end process is housed only in the heads of your billers, you could be headed for trouble if they leave or retire.
-(Even worse, relying heavily on your team in the absence of written policies can put you at risk for embezzlement.)
+If your practice operates this way and the entire end-to-end process is housed only in the heads of your staff, you could be headed for trouble if they leave or retire.
+In a worst-case scenario, relying heavily on your team in the absence of written policies can potentially put you at risk for embezzlement.

 If You Don’t Have a Policy Guide…

-…then it’s time to create one from scratch.
-Task a member of your team with “auditing” your billing department to sketch out the entire billing process.
-Or better yet, hire an outside consultant who can help you not only outline your current process, but assess and improve it.
+It’s time to create one from scratch.
+Task a member of your team with auditing your medical practice to sketch out the entire process for key tasks.
+Or, better yet, hire an outside practice management consultant who can not only help you outline your current processes, but also assess and improve it.

-Have the point person interview individual billers about their roles and responsibilities, and subject them to biller training so they’re fully immersed in the intricacies of modern billing processes.
-Armed with that information, have them create a step-by-step list detailing how a claim moves through your office from start to finish, beginning when a patient calls to make an appointment and ending with payment to your practice.
+Have the point person interview individual employees about their roles and responsibilities, and subject them to additional training so they’re fully immersed in the intricacies of modern healthcare practice processes.
+Armed with that information, have them create a step-by-step list detailing how patients move through your office from start to finish, beginning when they call to make an appointment and ending with payment to your practice.

-Include in your guide pertinent information about the major payers you work with, the most common services rendered at your practice and the associated costs, details about how your software works, and “troubleshooting” info about any issues you frequently face: tech bugs, typical denials, or any other kinks in your system.
+Include in your guide pertinent information about the major payers you work with, the most common services rendered at your practice and the associated costs, details about how your software works, and “troubleshooting” info about any issues your staff frequently face.
+This will help to identify tech bugs, typical denials, or any other kinks in your system.